ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/04-python-assignment.md

 2. Read in the csv file using the Python [`csv` module](https://docs.python.org/3/library/csv.html).
 This is a little trickier than working with text files because the csv file is a comma-separated value file.
 For more information on how to do that check out our [introduction to file formats]({{site.baseurl}}/materials/getting-data/03-file-formats) and this tutorial <https://realpython.com/python-csv/>.

-3. Now try and recreate the functionality from our first script, but instead of just printing everything out try and get the top ten tools based on the 2019 ratings.
-Remember to add functionality to calculate the total field for each new tool.
+3. Now try and recreate the functionality from our first script ~~but instead of just printing everything out try and get the top ten tools based on the 2019 ratings~~.
+Try printing out again the 2015, 2019, and overall counts for each tool.

-4. Figure out a way to output all the information for a tool if you input their name.
-Remember to use for loops and conditions!
+4. Now let's try reworking your code into a function.
+   - First step is write a function that takes your DH tools data and a tool name.
+   - Then in your function print out *only* the data for that particular tool.

+**BONUS** Using the built-in input method, let a user input a tool name from the terminal, and then have your function print out the data for that tool.

-5. Finally, create a secondary function to input any year and return the top tool.
+~~5.
+Finally, create a secondary function to input any year and return the top tool.~~

 Once you're finished, upload your scripts to your Github assignments folder or repository, and post a link in our `#coding-assignments` channel on Discord.